Underfloor Leaks: What you should know

 How do I make a trace and access insurance claim?

-There are a few ways you can tell if you have a water leak.
-You may notice water stains or damp patches on your walls or ceiling, or hear the sound of running water even when all your taps are turned off.
+There are a few ways you can tell if you have an underfloor leak.
+You may notice water stains or damp patches on your walls, or hear the sound of running water even when all your taps are turned off.
 If you have a water meter, you might also notice a sudden increase in your water usage.
-These are all strong indications that you have a hidden water leak.
-However, the most common leaks are easily discovered – you’ll discover a puddle on your floor or drips from the ceiling!

 What to do if you discover a leak